LEADNAV/mapbox-ios-sdk/MapView/Map/GRMustache/Guides/rendering_objects.md

 1. *`GRMustacheRendering` is a protocol*.

-    Surely `+[GRMustacheRendering renderingObjectWithBlock:]` is convenient since it lets us create rendering objects from scratch.
+    Surely `+[GRMustache renderingObjectWithBlock:]` is convenient since it lets us create rendering objects from scratch.
 Yet the GRMustacheRendering protocol is available for you to use on your custom classes.

     You can even mix it with the [GRMustacheFilter protocol](filters.md).
 The conformance to both protocols gives you objects with multiple facets.
 For example, the [NSFormatter](NSFormatter.md) class takes this opportunity to format values, as in `{{ format(value) }}`, and to format all variable tags in a section, when used as in `{{# format }}...{{ value1 }}...{{ value2 }}...{{/ }}`.